-Many school boards as well as colleges and universities, hold transition events to help students with special needs plan for life after high school.
-Below are flyers for a number of events planned this fall.
-If there is not one listed for your area, ask at the school about events your school board may be holding this fall or in the spring.
-There is also a number of articles about planning for life after high school in the Leaving School section of this website.
+Students face many transitions during their school years.
+One of the most significant is the transition from elementary to secondary school (high school).
+Many school boards as well as individual schools, hold transition events to help students with the transition to high school.
+Below are flyers for a number of events planned this year.
+If there is not one listed for your area, ask at the school about events your school board may be holding this spring.
+There is also a number of articles about planning for life after high school in the High School section of this website.

 Toronto – March 28, 2018 Navigating the School System – Preparing for High School

 Holland Bloorview Kids Rehabilitation Hospital is holding a workshop for families of students who will be going to High School in September 2018.
 The workshop will feature presentations by Alison Morse, Easter Seals Ontario, and Cynthia Zwicker-Reston, Toronto District School Board.
 The workshop will outline the student supports available at high school, as well as things to consider in selecting courses.
 There will be tips for parents and for students to support effective transitions from elementary to secondary.
 The workshop will also talking about the importance of planning ahead for life after high school.